Funding and investments through the EIC Fund for individual start-ups and small companies to develop and scale up game changing innovations

 How to apply

-You can apply for EIC Accelerator funding at any time through the EIC platform.
+You can apply for EIC Accelerator funding at any time through the EIC Platform.
 You will need a video pitch, a slide deck and respond to a short set of questions about your innovation and your team.

 You will normally receive feedback within 4 weeks.
 If your application meets the basic criteria for EIC Accelerator funding, you will be invited to prepare a full application to submit to one of the periodic cut-off dates for Accelerator Open or Accelerator Challenge funding.